VCUarts/wordpress-documentation/README.md

-# VCUarts WordPress Documentation Wiki
+# VCUarts New Website Documentation and Content Governance Wiki